-- Microscopic colitis - usually affects older adults.
-The persistent diarrhea is often during the night.
+- Microscopic colitis: This is a persistent diarrhea that usually affects older adults, often during the night.

-- Endocrine causes - sometimes hormones are the cause, for example, in conditions including Addison disease and carcinoid tumors.
+- Endocrine causes: Sometimes hormonal factors cause diarrhea, for example, in the case of Addison disease and carcinoid tumors.

 Mild cases of acute diarrhea may resolve without treatment.
-Persistent or chronic diarrhea will be diagnosed and treated in addition to the symptoms of diarrhea.
+Persistent or chronic diarrhea will be diagnosed and any underlying causes will be treated in addition to the symptoms of diarrhea.

-For all cases of diarrhea, the first important step in treatment is to rehydrate:
+For all cases of diarrhea, rehydration is key:

 - Fluids can be replaced by simply drinking more fluids, or they can be received intravenously in severe cases.
 Children and older people are more vulnerable to dehydration.

-- Oral rehydration solution/salts (ORS) - this is water that contains salt and glucose.
+- Oral rehydration solution or salts (ORS) refers to water that contains salt and glucose.
 It is absorbed by the small intestine to replace the water and electrolytes lost in the stool.
-In developing countries, ORS costs just a few cents; the World Health Organization (WHO) says ORS can safely and effectively treat over 90 percent of non-severe diarrhea cases).
+In developing countries, ORS costs just a few cents.
+The World Health Organization (WHO) says ORS can safely and effectively treat over 90 percent of non-severe diarrhea cases.

-- Oral rehydration products are available commercially - for example Oralyte and Rehydralyte.
+- Oral rehydration products, such as Oralyte and Rehydralyte, are available commercially.
 Zinc supplementation may reduce the severity and duration of diarrhea in children.

-- Loperamide (Imodium, for example) is an antimotility drug that reduces stool passage.
+- Loperamide, or Imodium, is an antimotility drug that reduces stool passage.

-- Bismuth subsalicylate (for example, Pepto-Bismol) reduces diarrheal stool output in adults and children and may be a safer alternative to loperamide.
-This drug can also be used to prevent traveler's diarrhea.
+- Bismuth subsalicylate, for example, Pepto-Bismol, reduces diarrheal stool output in adults and children.
+It can also be used to prevent traveler's diarrhea.

-There is some concern that antidiarrheal medications could prolong bacterial infection by reducing the removal of pathogens via stools.
+There is some concern that antidiarrheal medications could prolong bacterial infection by reducing the removal of pathogens through stools.